GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 In 1921, the German mathematician Oswald Winkel a projection that was to strike a compromise between the properties of three elements (area, angle and distance).
-The German word “tripel” refers to this junction of where each of these elements are least distorted when plotting global maps.
-The projection was popularized when Bartholomew and Son started to use it in its world-renowned “The Times Atlas of the World” in the mid 20th century.
+The German word "tripel" refers to this junction of where each of these elements are least distorted when plotting global maps.
+The projection was popularized when Bartholomew and Son started to use it in its world-renowned "The Times Atlas of the World" in the mid 20th century.
 In 1998, the National Geographic Society made the Winkel Tripel as its map projection of choice for global maps.